ergo-services/ergo/README.md

 * Custom marshaling/unmarshaling via `Marshal` and `Unmarshal` interfaces
 * Encryption (TLS 1.3) support (including autogenerating self-signed certificates)
 * Compression support (with customization of compression level and threshold).
 It can be configured for the node or a particular process.
-* Proxy support (end-to-end encryption, and linking/monitoring features)
+* Proxy support with end-to-end encryption, includeing compression/fragmentation/linking/monitoring features.
 * Tested and confirmed support Windows, Darwin (MacOS), Linux, FreeBSD.
 * Zero dependency